baijuka/MS1-Project/README.md

 - I want to know what other users have said about this particular service provider from their experience

-MerryWash has incorporated all these user gaols in its website and it:
+MerryWash has incorporated all these user goals in its website and it:

 - has made a custom website to its users according to their need
-- has implemented a user centered front-end development approach using five planes
+- has implemented a user centric front-end development approach using five planes
 - has made its website is easy to use
 - is structured by adding interaction features
 - has categorised its content so that users can easily access it depending on their need